resource-watch/slate/source/includes/api/_user_management.md

 }
 ```

 The users list provides a set of parameters that you can use to tailor your users listing.
-These parameters can be combined into a complex `and` logic query.

-Here's the comprehensive list of filters supported by the users list endpoint:
+Please note that filtering users adheres to the conventions defined in the [Filter guidelines for the RW API](/index-rw.html#filtering), so we strongly recommend reading that section before proceeding. in addition to these conventions, you can use the following fields as filters supported by the users list endpoint:

 Filter         | Description                                                                  | Type        | Expected values
 -------------- | ---------------------------------------------------------------------------- | ----------- | -------------------------------------------------------------------------------